adnammit/movieAppV1/README.md

 * get a random unwatched movie
     - include optional filters by genre (random watched as well?)

+### Work Flow:
+* default: display all in own collection
+* click Favorites to filter favorites
+* click To Do to filter unwatched
+* running a search:
+    * show modal/table with results
+        - click/hover shows details
+    * batch edits to the search results:
+        - checking an item to add it to the collection displays favorite/watched/rating inputs. user can then select: favorite, watched, rate
+        - or: interacting with any of the action inputs auto adds the item, item can be manually added too
+        - clicking modal "Save" adds all selected items to the collection

 ## TO DO
 **start here**
+* create separate component for genres
+    - use in both collection and search results view
 * search:
     - add actions: details, add to collection
         * clicking a title opens details with an "Add to Collection" option